gildasmorvan/similar/similar-microKernel-examples/src/main/doc/traceUsage_example_README.txt

-This example defines a usage example of the "Learning" simulation from the common libs.
+This example illustrates the usage of the "Learning" simulation from the common libs.
 A "Learning" simulation defines a simulation template where the complete trace of the simulation can be visualized.
 It gives access to the following values:
 	- The content of a consistent or half consistent dynamic state of the simulation:
 		- The value of the public local states and the global memory state of the agents;